ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/ios/ios_step_1.md

 `didReceiveMessage` The server sent back the model data to the client

 You are now connected.
-But still we are not able to add or display tasks.
+But still there are no tasks in the list.
-To see how this works, follow the next step.
+To see how adding a new task works, follow the next step.